 There are many reasons for dog coughing, and an occasional cough is just part of a dog’s life.
-Sometimes, environmental factors or common ailments can cause a dog cough which can often be easily treated.
-It’s important to know, though, that dog coughing can also be a sign of a serious illness, such as heart failure.
+Environmental factors or pathogens (such as in recent cases of respiratory illness in Colorado and other states) can cause dog coughing.
+However, dog coughing can also be a sign of a serious illness, such as heart failure.
 Read this article to learn:

 - Common causes of dog coughing